ythzhang/KOMP_test/README.md

 Focusing on the role of sex in the genotype effect - Metabolomics Data
 5. Supplementary Data 5.xlsx
 5a.
 Spreadsheet 1:
-•	This file is generated from the the R.code: (5_Metabol_genoSD) and is for classifying the genotype*sex interaction effect with pvalue_Stage1 < 0.05
+•	This file is generated from the the R.code: (5_Metabol_genoSD) and is for classifying the genotype-sex interaction effect with pvalue_Stage1 < 0.05
 •	 The data is used to create bar plot in figure 3c
 •	Column "pvalue_Stage1" gives the p value for the role of genotype without adjustment
-•	Column "pvalue_Stage2" gives the  p value for the role of genotype*sex interaction without adjustment
+•	Column "pvalue_Stage2" gives the  p value for the role of genotype-sex interaction without adjustment
 •	Column "sep_FvKO_pval" and "sep_MvKO_pval" give the individual p values for comparing KO female vs. WT female or comparing KO male vs. WT male
 •	Column "ctrl_sex_pval" and "KO_sex_pval" give the individual p values for comparing WT male vs. WT female comparing KO male vs. KO female, which is used for plotting boxplot in Figure 4, 5, and 6.